 7. DISEASE MANAGEMENT

-All patients with suspicion of UTUC on imaging should be discussed in a multidisciplinary team prior to the initiation of treatment.
+All patients with suspicion of UTUC based on radiology, cystoscopy and urine cytology should be discussed in a multidisciplinary team prior to diagnostic ureteroscopy and the initiation of treatment [148].
+This is supported by population-based data reporting increased use of invasive diagnostic modalities in hospitals with lower case-load [147].

 7.1.1.
 General considerations on kidney-sparing surgery

-Kidney-sparing surgery for low-risk UTUC reduces the morbidity associated with radical nephroureterectomy (e.g., loss of kidney function), without compromising oncological outcomes [208].
-In low-risk cancers, it is the preferred approach as survival is similar to that after RNU [208].
+Kidney-sparing surgery for low-risk UTUC reduces the morbidity associated with RNU (e.g., loss of kidney function), without compromising oncological outcomes [149].
+In low-risk cancers, kidney-sparing surgery is the preferred approach as survival is similar to that after RNU [149,150].
 This option should therefore be discussed in all low-risk cases, irrespective of the status of the contralateral kidney, in a shared-decision making process with the patient.
 Recommendations for kidney-sparing management of UTUC are listed in Section 7.1.7.

 7.1.2.
 Ureteroscopy